 For some more elaborate card stands, check out the Origami Ninja Star Card Holder here.

 You can also use these stands to display photos and any other flat item, credit cards, a unique use would be a little stand to keep sewing needles or safety pins at the ready!

 You will need just one sheet of paper, for a business card size, use at least 15 x 15 cm paper.

-If you're using these for a party, check out the Origami Cake Box Tutorial, which makes another great decoration.Continue to 2 of 3 below.
+If you're using these for a party, check out an Origami Cake Box Tutorial, which makes another great decoration.Continue to 2 of 3 below.

 02 of 03

-Start with the paper with the colour you'd like as the strip that the card fits into.
+Start with the paper with the color you'd like as the strip that the card fits into.

 1. Begin by folding the bottom edge all the way up to the top edge and making a crease in the very center.

 2. Now fold the bottom edge up to the center crease, followed by the top edge, and then unfold both back to the square.

 3. Fold the right edge all the way over to the left edge but don't make a big crease, just a small pinch mark in the center is enough.
 This is to avoid an ugly crease in the middle.